feature-hub/feature-hub/docs/getting-started/introduction.md

   Local Storage).
 - Share configuration across Feature Apps, but only maintain it once.

-Furthermore, Feature Services provide a [versioned API][versioned-api] to allow backward compatibility and thus flexible and decoupled deployments of different consumers.
+Furthermore, [Feature Services provide a versioned API][providing-a-versioned-api] to allow backward compatibility and thus flexible and decoupled deployments of different consumers.

 ## Integrator, Provider, and Consumer

-There are three different roles in a Feature Hub integration environment:
+There are three different personas in a Feature Hub environment:

-1. The **integrator** initializes the Feature Hub, registers Feature Services, and composes Feature Apps.
+1. The **integrator** initializes the Feature Hub, registers Feature Services, and places Feature Apps on a web page.
 2. A **provider** implements a Feature Service.
 3. A **consumer** is everyone who consumes Feature Services.
 This can be a Feature App, other Feature Services, or even the integrator.

+[core-api]: /@feature-hub/core/
+[dom-feature-app]: /docs/guides/writing-a-feature-app#dom-feature-app
 [our-requirements-for-micro-frontends]:
   /docs/getting-started/motivation#our-requirements-for-micro-frontends
+[placing-feature-apps-on-a-web-page-using-react]:
+  /docs/guides/integrating-the-feature-hub#placing-feature-apps-on-a-web-page-using-react
+[react-api]: /@feature-hub/react/
 [thoughtworks]: https://www.thoughtworks.com/de/radar/techniques/micro-frontends
-[versioned-api]: /docs/guides/writing-a-feature-service#versioned-api
+[providing-a-versioned-api]:
+  /docs/guides/writing-a-feature-service#providing-a-versioned-api